This module defines the

 Saves the scene to a

 .ovitosession state file.
-The scene comprises, in particular, all data pipelines currently in the
+The scene comprises the definition of all pipelines currently in the

-pipelineslist, the modifiers and visual elements in these pipelines, and their parameters.
-This function works like the Save Session State As function of the graphical OVITO application.
-Note that
+Scene.pipelineslist as well as the modifiers and visual elements that are part of these pipelines.
+This function works like the Save Session State As function of the OVITO desktop application.

 filename (str) – Output file path

-The saved session state may be restored again from disk at a later time via
+The saved session state may be restored again from disk by

-This field can be useful for scripts running in the context of the graphical OVITO application which want to perform some action on the currently selected pipeline, e.g. insert a new modifier.
+This field can be useful for macro scripts running in the context of an interactive OVITO session, which perform some action on the currently selected pipeline such as inserting a modifier.

-Calling this function at the beginning of a Python script enables activity logging for OVITO’s internal operations.
-When performing long-running operations, OVITO will print messages to
+Call this function at the beginning of your Python script to activate logging of otherwise unnoticeable operations performed by OVITO.
+Subsequently, when it performs long-running work or computations, OVITO will print messages to

-stderrindicating the current activity, e.g. file reading and writing, modifier execution, or rendering.
+stderrindicating the current activity, e.g. file I/O, modifier execution, and image rendering.